vishnu-bairaju/route_navigator/README.md

 # route_navigator

-1.Integrated TOMTOM Maps API for showing routes on map 2.Created below operations
+- Integrated TOMTOM Maps API for showing routes on map
+- Created below operations
-  i.
-Create a Route
+  - Create a Route
-  ii.
-View a Route
+  - View a Route
-  iii.
-Edit a Route
+  - Edit a Route
-  iv.
-Delete a Route
+  - Delete a Route
-  v.
-Export all routes
+  - Export all routes
-3.Used Redux for state management purpose.
+- Used Redux for state management purpose.